 Vicious Vic connected with Micro in 1994, and they released their first single called "Reach Further" with Vicious using the pseudonym Progression.

-The single became an enormous hit and one of the trendy sounds on dance floors all over the world.
+The single became an enormous hit and one of the trendy sounds on dance floors worldwide.
 With that, they gained a commission to remix famous artists, including Joe T. Vanelli, Masters at Work, Paradise, and the X-Files theme.